Profit determination & EÜR

 Depreciation and fixed asset register

-Fixed assets are usually not deducted in full immediately but depreciated over their useful life.
+Fixed assets are generally not deducted in full immediately, but depreciated over their useful life.
 Low-value assets and pool depreciation must be reviewed separately.

 EÜR schedule and electronic filing

-The profit determination is transferred to the EÜR schedule and filed electronically with the tax authorities where commissioned and required.
+The profit determination is transferred to the EÜR schedule and filed electronically with the German tax authorities where this has been commissioned and is required.

 Who can use an EÜR?

-The EÜR is particularly relevant for taxpayers who are not required to determine profit by balance-sheet comparison.
-The classification must be checked in advance.
+The EÜR is particularly relevant for taxpayers who are not required to determine their profit by comparing business assets.
+The classification must be reviewed in advance.

-Freelance activities within the meaning of section 18 EStG often determine profit by EÜR unless voluntary balance-sheet accounting is used.
+Freelance activities within the meaning of section 18 EStG often determine their profit by EÜR, unless voluntary balance sheet accounting is used.

-Self-employed activities with manageable document volume and no bookkeeping obligation can often be represented by an EÜR.
+Self-employed activities with manageable document volume and no bookkeeping obligation can often be reflected by an EÜR.

 For GmbH and UG, an EÜR is generally not available.
-These entities are subject to bookkeeping and balance-sheet obligations under commercial law.
+These entities are subject to bookkeeping and balance sheet obligations under German commercial law.

 Typical individual EÜR questions